WHAT IS A KITCHEN RANGE? TYPES & FEATURES

 CONVECTION COOKING

-Convection ovens include a fan that circulates hot air throughout the entire oven for optimal heating when you’re cooking on multiple racks at once.
 Some convection ovens also include a third heating element to enable fast cooking, like True Convection by Maytag brand.

 GAS BURNER BTUS OR ELECTRIC ELEMENT WATTAGE

-Gas burner heat is measured by a BTU rating (British Thermal Units) and electric element heat is measured in wattage.
-Most ranges have burners or elements with different heat capabilities.
-Look for at least one burner with high numbers that indicate high heat, such as the Power™ Burner by Maytag brand which puts out from 15,000 up to 18,000 BTUs of heat energy, or the Power™ Element which can reach up to 3,000 watts.
+Look for at least one burner with high numbers that indicate high heat, such as the Power™ Burner by Maytag brand, which ranges from 15,000 up to 18,000 BTUs of heat energy, or the Power™ Element that can reach up to 3,000 watts.

 Learn about gas vs. electric ranges.